JockLawrie/SpineBasedRecordLinkage.jl/README.md

     - The 1st iteration will loop through the rows of `table1`.
       - A row is linked to a row in the spine if the values of `firstname`, `lastname` and `birthdate` in the row __exactly__ match the values of `First_Name`, `Last_Name` and `DOB` respectively in the spine row.
       - This scenario is equvialent to a SQL join, but does not require `table1` to fit into memory.
-      - If the rows of `table1` specify events (instead of entities - see above), several rows in `table1` may link to a given spine row.
+      - If the rows of `table1` specify events (instead of entities - see above), several rows in `table1` may link to a given spine row, though any given row can only link to 1 row in the spine.
     - The 2nd iteration requires an exact match for `birthdate` and approximate matches for `firstname` and `lastname`.
       Specifically, this iteration will match a row from `table1` to a row in the spine if:
       - The 2 rows match exactly on birth date.
       - The Levenshtein distance (see the notes below) between the first names in the 2 rows is no more than 0.2, and ditto for the last names.
     - The 3rd iteration iterates through the rows of `table2` and requires exact matches on first name, middle name, last name and birth date.

 __Notes on approximate matches__

 - Approximate matching relies on _edit distances_, which measure how different 2 strings are.
 - In this package edit distances are scaled to be between 0 and 1, where 0 denotes an exact match (no difference) and 1 denotes complete difference.
-- The distance between a missing value and anothr value (missing or not) is defined to be 1 (complete difference).
+- The distance between a missing value and another value (missing or not) is defined to be 1 (complete difference).
 - The Levenshtein distance in our example is an example of an edit distance.
 - For example:
   - `Levenshtein("robert", "robert") = 0`